-Undergraduate full-time tuition covers a maximum of 18 load credits per semester except that, in the senior student teaching semester, only the Music Education Department course ME492 is included in full tuition; no other courses may be taken during this semester.
+Undergraduate full-time tuition covers a maximum of 18 load credits per semester except that, in the senior student teaching semester, only the Music Education Department course ME492 is included in full tuition.
+During the student teaching semester, students may register only for ME 492, ME 587 and ME 595.
 Graduate full tuition covers a maximum of 15 load credits per semester.
 Enrollment for more than the maximum credits requires the permission of the Associate Dean and may incur additional charges.